melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

   not available in the latter.
 For example, the model is trained with distributed Tensorflow on a cluster with a hundred GPUs then needs to be executed on an iPhone.
-* There are strict requirements to the inference latency, and the language or library used for training is not performant enough.
+* There are strict requirements to the inference latency, and the language or library used for training is not performant enough to support these requirements.
-* The company is organized in such a way that the features and the model are developed by one team, and deployed by another team which prefers another language or library.
+* The company is organized in such a way that the features and the model are developed by one team and deployed by another team which prefers another language or library.

-In this article, we will explore various options of model interoperability, look at the model interchange formats, including those provided by machine learning libraries, natively in programming languages and designated interchange formats.
-We'll briefly touch upon Apple CoreML, Baidu MDL, NNVM and the kinds of models they support.
+In this article, we will explore various options of model interoperability, look at the model interchange formats, including those provided by machine learning libraries, natively in programming languages, and designated interchange formats.
+We'll briefly touch upon Apple CoreML, Baidu MDL, NNVM, and the kinds of models they support.

 [TOC]